Automation API Installation

 -

-Create a temporary directory where to save downloaded files.
+Create a temporary directory to save downloaded files.

 -

-Go to the Control-M/Enterprise Manager 9.0.21 download page in the EPD site.
+Click Control-M/Enterprise Manager 9.0.21 download page in EPD.

-Alternatively, if you have not yet registered at the EPD site, go to http://www.bmc.com/available/epd and follow the instructions until you reach the Download Files page for Control-M/Enterprise Manager version 9.0.21.
+If you are not yet registered, click http://www.bmc.com/available/epd and follow the instructions until you reach the Download Files page for Control-M/Enterprise Manager version 9.0.21.

 -